 Retirees and empty nesters often want smaller homes and smaller mortgages.
 Active adult community developers understand this and offer many compact yet thoughtfully-designed floor plans.
 While a smaller home doesn’t always mean a smaller price tag, many 55+ communities are developed with a range of home styles to make home buying affordable for nearly any budget.

 Newer homes are likely to be built with eco-friendly features like high-efficiency HVAC systems, low-E vinyl windows and energy-efficiency appliances.
 Many new developments feature special green-certified homes as well.
-Since they lead to lower monthly utility bills, these elements are good for both the environment and your bank account.
+Since these elements lead to lower monthly utility bills, they are good for both the environment and your bank account.

-If you do not currently live in a community with a Home Owners’ Association, the monthly HOA fees in an active adult community will be a new expense.
+Unless you currently live in a community with a Home Owners’ Association, the monthly HOA fees in an active adult community will be a new expense.
 Be sure to find out how much the fees will be and what services they cover prior to buying a home.
-In active adult communities, the HOA fees are typically used to support the community amenities, trash removal and other services.
+In active adult communities, the HOA fees are typically used to support the community amenities, trash removal, and other services.